 Homemade Strawberry Shortcake

 One thing that is uniquely different about this recipe is the addition of cornmeal.
 The cornmeal adds a slightly crunchy texture and a beautiful golden hue.
 It’s a really fabulous experience to have the slight texture of the biscuits and the smooth creamy whipped cream and strawberries.
 You need to try it just to know how awesome the combination is!
+If you want a traditional biscuit, try my Homemade Buttermilk Biscuits!

 I have to admit, I was a bit hesitant to try this!
 (I am not a huge tequila drinker.)
 But this doesn’t taste like you are taking shots at the dinner table. 😂 The tequila adds something magical to the strawberries… just enhancing and magnifying their amazing sweetness and charm.
-If you don’t want to use tequila simple replace it with water.
+If you don’t want to use tequila simply replace it with water.

 Here is a fabulous homemade whipped cream recipe.
 If you are using homemade whipped cream be sure to serve immediately after assembling.
 For an even more decadent treat, warm the biscuits just before assembling!
 The strawberries and cold whipped topping will almost melt into the toasty biscuit creating the most fabulous taste sensation.
 You will have the perfect Strawberry Shortcake!